When a child or young person is taken into care, we have a responsibility to keep things as stable as possible for them.

-It's important that you complete these accurately and to a high standard.
-Where a child's circumstances are complex, it may be appropriate to provide a covering letter.
+It's vital that you complete these accurately and to a high standard.
+Where a child's circumstances are complex, it may be best to provide a covering letter.

 The Virtual School’s education advocate will help you complete the school application forms.

-If the young person lives very close to or within the Barnsley borough boundaries, you should always find out if there are suitable places available in our local schools, before considering schools in neighbouring authorities.
+If the young person lives very close to or within the Barnsley borough boundaries, you should always find out if there are good places available in our local schools.
+Consider schools in neighbouring authorities as second choice.

-Ideally, school placement stability will be maintained, but if you feel that the school’s areas for improvement are having a detrimental impact on the child’s education, it may be necessary to plan a move.
+Ideally, school placement stability will be maintained.
+If you feel that the school’s areas for improvement are having a negative impact on the child’s education, it may be best to plan a move.

 You should always consult the Virtual School if you're considering moving a child to another school.